 Last Updated on April 12, 2022 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 The list begins with the easier ones (in my opinion) and get harder as you progress.
 There is also a section with tips on selecting the correct type of paper and glue to use in your origami projects.

 That lets you turn back for extra help if you need it.
-Each step is also color coded so that you can see what type of paper you need to use with it.
+Each step is also color-coded to see what type of paper you need to use with it.
 Most of the projects will have multiple steps that require several different pieces of paper.
 You will need glue to hold the different pieces together.
-There are even 13 pull out Zombigami character posters included!

 For the most part, the projects in this book are medium in difficulty.
 I wouldn’t try them without some experience in origami.
 I’ve been doing origami for several years and found some of the projects fairly complicated.